nuxeo-sandbox/cm-workflow-dashboards-elements/README.md

 # Case Management Showcase Workflow Dashboards

-Workflow Dashboards for the Nunxeo Case Management Showcase.
+Workflow Dashboards for the Nuxeo Case Management Showcase.

+These are Polymer Web components.

 ## Requiments

+Access to a local copy of the Nuxeo Case Management Showcase demo is required.
+It will not work with the live server out of the box.

 Install Node.js (I use Homebrew) then: